NanoComp/meep/doc/docs/Python_User_Interface.md

 ### CustomSource

 A user-specified source function $f(t)$.
 You can also specify start/end times at which point your current is set to zero whether or not your function is actually zero.
 These are optional, but you must specify an `end_time` explicitly if you want `run` functions like `until_after_sources` to work, since they need to know when your source turns off.
+To use a custom source within an `EigenModeSource`, you must specify the `center_frequency` parameter, since Meep does not know the frequency content of the `CustomSource`.
+The resultant eigenmode is calculated at this frequency only.
 For a demonstration of a [linear-chirped pulse](FAQ.md#how-do-i-create-a-chirped-pulse), see [`examples/chirped_pulse.py`](https://github.com/NanoComp/meep/blob/master/python/examples/chirped_pulse.py).

 **`src_func` [`function`]**
 —